Wednesday, 13 November 2024

 Delivering over 13,000 homes as part of the Big Housing Build would not be possible without assistance from the wonderful registered housing providers that we have across the state.
 The Northern Geelong Rental Housing Co-operative is one of these.
 They have been delivering property management and housing services since 1983 and have been a registered housing provider in the Greater Geelong region since 2009.
 Homes Victoria has partnered with them to provide social housing in our region.
 The co-op currently manages 61 properties.
 They are managed by their tenant members, who take an active role in the management of homes and running the co-op.
 Members are involved in decision-making, taking responsibility for housing and general living conditions.

-The benefits of housing co-operations, like the ones we have in the northern suburbs of Geelong, are numerous.
+The benefits of housing co-operatives, like the ones we have in the northern suburbs of Geelong, are numerous.
 Some of the key advantages that we see in our community include an increase in safety and stability for residents.
 Residents also develop a sense of community and a sense of agency for themselves.
 They are empowered to play a role in their co-op.
 This in turn upskills their members, who can bring their skills into the community and the broader workforce.
 Last year the member for Geelong and I joined the Minister for Housing for the opening of three new social homes in Camellia Crescent in Norlane.

 Ella GEORGE: Incredible homes.
 These homes are beautiful standalone units, which meet the livable housing silver level design guidelines and include double-glazed windows, double insulation, solar panels and solar hot water.
 These new properties enabled existing co-op tenant members to move into suitably sized homes that better fit their needs when previously they were living in larger homes.
 In turn, this freed up the larger homes for families who were in need of housing.
+Community housing, like the homes managed by Northern Geelong Rental Housing Co-op, is such an important part of the thousands of social homes provided by the state government.

 I want to touch on a local constituent who resides in a property managed by the Northern Geelong Rental Housing Co-op.
 I met Margaret last year, and as we got to speaking she mentioned that she loves living in her home.
 Margaret was previously living in a home managed by the Department of Families, Fairness and Housing, and due to an issue with her neighbour her family had to leave.
 This resulted in Margaret having to couch surf and stay with friends.
 Margaret was informed about the work of the co-op and arranged a meeting with them.
 Since becoming a tenant, she says she has not looked back.
 Margaret said that although her home may be owned by the government and managed by the co-op, it feels like her home, and she says that sense of security is everything to her.
 It means sanity, not having to look over her shoulder all the time wondering if her house will be sold on her.
-She says that being part of the Northern Geelong Rental Housing Co-op community is just that, a community.
+She says that the Northern Geelong Rental Housing Co-op community she is part of is just that: a community.
 They hold functions at the co-op office, like Christmas parties at the end of the year, which help form a closer connection than just that of neighbours.
 Margaret said that it is truly their own community within the community.

 In addition to this, Margaret mentioned how much she has learned since being part of the co-op.
 She says that she now has more of an understanding of just how hard it is for people in situations like she found herself in trying to get into housing.
 She said that she is empowered – empowered to open her mouth and to stand up for herself and for her community.
 She believes her time with the Northern Geelong Rental Housing Co-op has made her feel more knowledgeable and also more secure in her environment.
 I want to thank Margaret for sharing her experiences with me and giving me permission to share this with the Parliament.
 Margaret’s story is an incredible example of the power of housing cooperatives and community housing, because we know when it comes to housing there is no one-size-fits-all approach.
 For some people, community housing can be a life-changing and empowering experience, and these are exactly the results we see in our communities when we have a government that understands that everyone deserves a safe, secure and modern place to call home.